mattbrailsford/uTwit/README.txt

     Formats a DataTime object into the official Twitter date format.

 IMPORTANT!
 By default uTwit will install with a demo consumer key / secret to allow you to test it's functionality.
 It is strongly encouraged that for production use, you go to http://dev.twitter.com and setup your own app and obtain your own consumer key / secrets.
-You can then enter these into the prevalue editor for the datatype.
+You can then enter these into the prevalue editor for the property editor

 Don't forgot, you'll need to re-authorize any currently configured properties with your new keys.